Claude Code Plugins

 1. Break into sections of 200-300 words

-3. Be ready to go back and clarify if needed
+3. Be ready to clarify if needed

 • Database schema - Tables, fields, relationships, indexes